osam2019/WEB_CLOSET_SOLO/README.md

 ### Features that I aim to implement are...
 - [ ] Cover flow, allowing the user to match tops and bottoms.
 - [ ] Recommending color matches based on a pre-selected item's color, e.g., if a navy color top is selected, bottoms are filtered to only display items with the color aesthetically appealing and harmonious with the top.
-- [ ] Coordination sharing with other users.
+- [ ] Implementing an accordion menu, mainly used to filter items.

 ### Thanks!